BookmDan/440_Project1_PacmanSearch/README.md

 ```
 <img width="574" alt="Screenshot 2024-09-13 at 9 25 41 AM" src="https://github.com/user-attachments/assets/588b43f2-d99c-4345-8924-ed18c08bcb19">

+A* works by weighing the combined state cost and a heuristic cost.
+The best choice of those available will be greedily chosen.
+A* requires a heuristic, as seen in the command to use fn=astar.
+A null heuristic in which the h(n) of: f(n) = g(n) + h(n), would be zero.
+This would just be a uniform Cost search, and is defined as default if no heuristic is given.
+If no heuristic is given for bigMaze, 620 nodes are expanded.
+With manhattan Heuristic, 549 nodes are expanded instead.
+Therefore, slightly faster.

+A* works with the use of a priority queue to sort all possible choices based on their f(n) value.
+Since a priority queue's value is its priority, nodes with a higher f(n) value have a higher priority and will be the next node explored.
+This optimizes the search and avoids redundant paths or paths that lead away from the objective.

+The code works by checking all possible sucessors of the current state and pushing them into a priority queue.
+The next node to be visited is based on whatever is at the head of the queue.
+Thus, all possible nodes are being considered, but the next action is based on whatever is the best towards the goal state.

 ## 8. Find Path to Closest Dot: Implement the function findPathToClosestDot in searchAgents.py.
 This function should guide Pacman to the nearest dot.
 Run ClosestDotSearchAgent with: